 Seven days was just enough

 We just made our train and were very lucky to get to London.
 We were on one of the last trains that were not overbooked.
-We are currently planning our next trip to France inspired by this article on visiting Lyon.

 The part of Paris we chose for this visit was the Marais, we were just a street from Filles du Calvaire metro stop near the border of the 3rd and the 11th arr.
 We felt it was a great location, far enough from the busiest parts of the Marais but close enough for the benefits.